serge-v/micro/README.md

 ## Experimental features

  - golang autocomplete.
+ - golang abbreviations for quick typing.
- - golang go to definition.
+ - golang go to the symbol definition.
- - go back from definition.
+ - go back from the definition.
- - show all declarations in the current go file.
+ - show all declarations in the current file.
- - run golang install or jump to the error.
+ - run golang install and jump to the error.
- - run text selection through the filter.
+ - pipe text selection through the shell command.
- - execute selection as shell command.
+ - execute selection as a shell command.
+ - find in files command.
+ - view jumpmode similar to vim quickfix mode.

 ### Commands